 In June 2016 it was announced that the group would receive a star on the Hollywood Walk of Fame in 2017.

 In 2002, Timberlake decided to pursue a solo career, debuting with the hit song "Like I Love You."
 Later that year, he released his first solo album, Justified, which sold more than 7 million copies worldwide.
 He received two Grammy Awards in 2004 for Best Pop Vocal Album and Best Male Pop Vocal Performance.
 The wins came on the heels of a controversial Super Bowl performance with Janet Jackson in which Timberlake accidentally tore off a portion of Jackson's costume revealing her bare breast.

-As a solo artist, Timberlake has often collaborated with the Black Eyed Peas, receiving an Grammy nomination with the band for "Where Is The Love?"
+As a solo artist, Timberlake has often collaborated with the Black Eyed Peas, receiving a Grammy nomination with the band for "Where Is The Love?"
 He has also worked with Nelly, Snoop Dogg and Nelly Furtado and started his own record company, JayTee Records, in 2005.
 The following year, he released his second solo album, FutureSex/LoveSounds, which debuted at No. 1 on the Billboard chart.
-The album's lead single, "SexyBack", spent several consecutive weeks at No. 1.
+(The album's lead single, "SexyBack", spent several consecutive weeks at No. 1.)
+Some of the album's other hit tracks include "My Love," "What Goes Around Comes Around," and "LoveStoned/I Think She Knows," with the last two songs garnering Grammys.
 In 2008, Timberlake helped make Madonna's single, "4 Minutes", a Top 10 hit.
 Not only did he provide complimentary vocals, he was also a co-writer of the song.
 Timberlake also contributed to several other tracks on Madonna's Hard Candy album.